drewletcher/html-data-parser/README.md

 ### FormatCSV and FormatJSON

-The `hpddataparser` CLI program uses the FormatCSV and FormatJSON transforms to covert Javascript Objects into strings that can be saved to a file.
+The `hdpdataparser` CLI program uses the FormatCSV and FormatJSON transforms to covert Javascript Objects into strings that can be saved to a file.

 ```javascript
 const { PdfDataReader, RowAsObjectTransform, FormatCSV } = require("html-data-parser");